gracelang/language/standardPrelude/standard.md

 type Sequenceable⟦T⟧ = Enumerable⟦T⟧ & interface {

     at(n:Number) -> T
-    // returns my element at index n (starting from 1), provided ix is integral and l ≤ n ≤  size
+    // returns my element at index n (starting from 1), if n is integral and l ≤ n ≤  size

     at⟦W⟧(n:Number) ifAbsent(action:Function0⟦W⟧) -> T | W
-    // returns my element at index n (starting from 1), provided ix is integral and l ≤ n ≤  size.
-Otherwise, executes action and returns its result
+    // returns my element at index n (starting from 1), if n is integral and l ≤ n ≤  size.
+    // Otherwise, executes action and returns its result

     first -> T
     // returns my first element